 Hopefully you’ll find your next car below!

 For this list, we focused on parallel hybrids, which use an electric motor to power the car when moving at lower speeds (up to 15mph in the case of the Prius).
 As the car accelerates, it switches to its fuel engine.
-Those interested in plug-in hybrids will want to check out our guide.
-To read more on the differences, check out our hybrid car explainer.

 The prices listed below are the manufacturer’s suggested retail prices.
 They’ll vary from dealership to dealership and depending on where you are in the world.
 Let’s dive into the best hybrid cars of 2018.